zsabbagh/dd2480-assignment-3/README.md

 ## Self-assessment: Way of working

 Current state according to the Essence standard:
 We are in the "In Use" state.
-We are currently using our tools such as Github, Discord, Google Suit, lucid.app, to do our work and it has worked out fine so far.
-We have not inspected the tools in depth, and sometimes we've been using different tools for the same type of task which we've done in parallell.
-We do not have a specific procedures in place to handle feedback, so far we've simply discussed spontainously in discord if anyone has had any specific opinions on our way of working.
+We are currently using our tools such as Github, Discord, Google Suite, lucid.app, to do our work and it has worked out fine so far.
+We have not inspected the tools in depth, and sometimes we've been using different tools for the same type of task which we've done in parallel.
+This has not been a problem.
+We do not have a specific procedures in place to handle feedback, so far we've simply discussed spontainously in discord if anyone has had any specific opinions on our way of working or anything else they'd like to share.

-Was the self-assessment unanimous?
-Any doubts about certain items?
+**Was the self-assessment unanimous?
+Any doubts about certain items?**

-**please add any opionions here if you do not agree**
+Yes, more or less.

-How have you improved so far?
+**How have you improved so far?**
-- Synching more regarding distribution of workload/task assignment, to avoid accidently doing double work.
+- Syncing more regarding distribution of workload/task assignment, to avoid accidently doing double work.
+- Regarding syncing, we just now started collaborating through VS Code "Live Share".
+This enabled the possibility to write on the report together.

-Where is potential for improvement?
+**Where is potential for improvement?**

 - We can probably we more rigorous in agreeing and picking one specific tool, and specific conventions if we would like a more uniform collection of work.

-- We can do more pair-programming or common walkthroughs when starting on a specific tasks so the group can agree on a specific solution/way of working.
+- We can do more pair-programming, working in groups/in person or make more use of live-share sessions.

 ## Overall experience